fmi-basel/RosEM/README.md

 * `validation` - If validation was requested, the folder contains output from molprobity
 * `<JOBID>_<JOBNAME>.log` - Logfile from the pipeline
 * `submit_script` - If queue submission was used from the GUI, this file contains the submission commands

+## Licenses

+RosEM is licensed under the Apache License, Version 2.0.

+Icons are from the GTK framework, licensed under [GPL](https://gitlab.gnome.org/GNOME/gtk/-/blob/main/COPYING).

+Third-party software and libraries may be governed by separate terms and conditions or license provisions.
+Your use of the third-party software, libraries or code is subject to any such terms and you should check that you can comply with any applicable restrictions or terms and conditions before use.